Artist: sculptor

 Prior to this, I studied Theater Studies at the University of Vienna and completed various internships, which are not detailed here as they are less relevant. :)

-Brief selection of works:
+Selection of works:

-Bronze, colombian emerald.
+Bronze, two colombian emeralds.

 Short notice of concept about this work: growth and progress are inherent to “mankind”. challenges cannot be avoided. this sculpture negotiates the tension between play and vision. between wildness and control. -there is one circumstance that I find very interesting: some people keep cats to ward off snakes as cats have a better reaction time than snakes. this work contains symbolism, but should leave a lot of room for interpretation.